 There have been moments when I’ve wondered if I should just suck it up and finally realise that I am just a silly, small-town redneck and I don’t belong in the city – let alone one in a funny foreign country!
 I’ve wondered if I need to finally acknowledge that my destiny is working as a waitress at the local truck stop – not wasting my time on highfalutin things like a PhD.

 Before you ask: No, it’s not because the PhD is too much for me.
 In fact, the PhD is probably the easiest challenge in front of me right now.
 (If you can call a PhD easy, which I wouldn’t.)

-The problem is that there are several other challenges that keep cropping up and they are destroying my soul; one by one, little by little, tear by sobbing tear.
+The problem is that several other challenges keep cropping up and they are destroying my soul; one by one, little by little, tear by sobbing tear.